Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 ### Change Feed Pull Model

-Change feed can be fetched for a partition key, a feed range or entire container.
+Change feed can be fetched for a partition key, a feed range or an entire container.

 To process the change feed, create an instance of `ChangeFeedPullModelIterator`.
 When you initially create `ChangeFeedPullModelIterator`, you must specify a required `changeFeedStartFrom` value inside the `ChangeFeedIteratorOptions` which consists of both the starting position for reading changes and the resource(a partition key or a FeedRange) for which changes are to be fetched.
 You can optionally use `maxItemCount` in `ChangeFeedIteratorOptions` to set the maximum number of items received per page.